 Boats stock up on smoked fish, cheese, sausage and beers before heading out to the over 25,000 islands of the archipelago.
 Even marauding masses of Vikings were said to have sampled a few Swedish products here on their way to parts unknown.

-1. Nynäshamns Ångbryggeri (Steam Brewery)
+Tour the Nynäshamns Ångbryggeri (Steam Brewery)

 From their first ever product, Bedarö Bitter, they have been players in the worldwide micro-brewery renaissance.
 Now they make up to 25 different types per year, including time specific ones for Easter, Summer & Christmas.
 They have even ventured across the pond in collaboration with famed US micro–brew Dogfish Head, called Arketyp, using home grown Swedish ingredients, such as lingonberry, honey, birch, and wormwood in the recipe.
 We were able to try all of the

 What should you do when you retire?
 Open a gårdsmejeriet (dairy)?
 Well, only if you can do it as well as the Sanda family.
 After a lifetime in business, they decided their life’s passion was cheese, lucky for us.
 Their dairy produces over ten types of cheese annually, everything from brie to blue.
 They also sell locally made jams derived from local flowers and sap from the nearby fir trees, all to accompany their cheeses.